knight-raj/Hospital_analysis_SQL/README.md

 ORDER BY Avg_Length_of_Stay_Days DESC;
 ```
 Calculates the average length of stay for patients in each department.<br>
-Purpose: Calculates the average length of stay for patients in each department.
+Purpose: Calculates the average length of stay for patients in each department. <br>
 Explanation:
 <li>(Discharge_Date - Admission_Date) + 1 calculates the duration of each stay.</li>
 <li>AVG() computes the average stay duration for each department.</li>